hobbsy4/TT_32Bit_Marlin/README.md

 Raising the z after homing isn't currently enabled but I'm planning on doing this next build.

+Don't forget to reset your eeprom after flashing, or else bang-bang etc that may have been enabled in your old firmware will cause problems with heating, steps per mm, etc.

 This is working well with my printer but your mileage may vary.
 I take no responsibility nor give warranty for the provided files.

 Cheers